 You magnifies the FFT spectrum to the center graticule line when you change the zoom factor.
 That is, the axis for horizontal magnification is the center graticule line.
-Click the Horizontal Position Key to move the FFT spectrum to the right.
+Turn the Horizontal Position knob clockwise to move the FFT spectrum to the right.
+Push the SET TO ZERO button to position the center spectrum at the center of the graticule.